graciellehigino/ms_range_interactions/response-letter.md

 Regarding the GBIF data cleaning, retrieval and the validation steps, we added a more detailed description of our process (lines XX-XX, XX-XX and XX-XX).
-Data retrieving is detailed in the source code provided on our GitHub repository (code/06-GBIF_data.jl).
+Data retrieving is detailed in the source code provided on our GitHub repository (code/09-GBIF_data.jl).
 We used the list of species from the network dataset and retrieved any occurrence within our bounding box (between longitudes -20.0 and 55.0 degrees; and latitudes -35.0 and 40.0 degrees).
+We changed a two things regarding geographical information during data retrieval:
+1. We had originally added an argument to capture only the data that had information about the continent location equals to "AFRICA".
+However, this constrained our search by thousands of occurrences, and added a filtering layer that could be interpreted as "data cleaning".
+We removed that because we don't perform any kind of data cleaning with the IUCN dataset.

+2. We added, however, a constraint to exclude occurrences falling within a 4°x4° degrees square around the "Null Island" (see code/09-GBIF_data.jl#L42 on our repository).
+Rather than a data cleaning step, we see this as a geographic filter complementing the bounding box we used to retrieve data from GBIF and to limit IUCN range maps.
+This is important because the existence of coordinates is a fundamental part of our analysis, and a (00,00) coordinate can be interpreted as a null coordinate.

-Some taxonomic investigation needed to be done due to inconsistencies between GBIF and IUCN nomenclatures (in the case of _Taurotragus oryx_).
+Some taxonomic investigation needed to be done due to inconsistencies between GBIF and IUCN nomenclatures which would block our analysis completely (in the case of _Taurotragus oryx_).
+However, in the case of *Canis aureus*, as discussed in the paper, we could not track wich occurrences or which maps corresponded to which species, which we think is a great illustration of our point.
 We didn't perform any further data cleaning procedures because this could hinder the goals of the paper, which was to investigate the characteristics of the data available for research.
 As we needed to compare two sets of raw data, and data cleaning protocols are dependent on the use objectives, we chose to avoid data manipulation both for GBIF and IUCN datasets.

 For the validation step, we understand our phrasing was confusing, and we have rewritten this section to clarify our method.
 Rather than using